kasparsd/minit/readme.md

 See the [Wiki](https://github.com/kasparsd/minit/wiki) for additional documentation.

-### Disable Asynchronous Javascript
+### Disable Defering Javascript

-Use the `minit-script-tag-async` filter to load the concatenated Javascript synchronously:
+Use the `minit-script-tag-async` filter (legacy name when async was preferred) to load the concatenated Javascript synchronously:

     add_filter( 'minit-script-tag-async', '__return_false' );